 14. Young People

 The Council aims to encourage interest in the community and civic affairs.
-The Civic Award Scheme has been run this year with year 5 students from Beech Grove Primary School, Rockwell green Primary School, and Wellesley Park Primary School.
+The Civic Award Scheme has been run this year with year 5 students from Beech Grove Primary School, Rockwell Green Primary School, and Wellesley Park Primary School.
 The age group of the Civic Award Scheme was changed from year 6 as these children found it harder to complete the award amid SATs.

 The Town Council is also sponsoring awards for Court Fields School and the Senior school at Wellington School where one pupil from each year group who has been deemed to have made a significant contribution to the community over the last year will receive an award and gift vouchers for Bookshop by the Blackdowns.